Am0rphous/Shenzhen-Goodix-Fingerprint-Reader-/README.md

 # Shenzhen-Goodix-Fingerprint-Reader

 This is just some notes i have related to enabling finger print reader on Linux on a Dell laptop.
 In the end i didn't get Kali (Debian) to work using the knowledge below.
 Shenzhen's source code for the fingerprint reader is closed btw >:( .
-If you get it to work, please give me a pull request or open an issue, and I will gladly update and clean up the resources below, thanks.<br>
+If you get it to work, please give me a pull request or open an issue, and I will gladly update and clean up the resources below, thanks.<br><br>

 | OS version | Not working| Date|
 | - | - | - |